shawnbrown/datatest/docs/how-to/detect-outliers.rst

 ######################

-To detect outliers, we can use a "factory function" to build appropriate predicates for validating data.
-The following code uses this approach to implement the *Tukey fence* method for outlier labeling:
+To detect outliers, we can use a "factory function" to build appropriate predicates for testing.
+The code below uses this approach to implement the *Tukey fence* method for outlier labeling.

+You can copy the following function to use in your own tests:

 .. code-block:: python